Gregory of Nyssa: Universalism

-Gregory seems to have believed in the universal salvation of all human beings.
+Gregory was one of the earlier proponents of Christian universalism.
 Gregory argues that when Paul says that God will be "all in all" (1 Cor.
 15:28), this means that though some may need to undergo a long period of purification, eventually "no being will remain outside the number of the saved" and that "no being created by God will fall outside the Kingdom of God".
 Due to the unity of human nature in Christ "all, thanks to the union with one another, will be joined in communion with the Good, in Jesus Christ Our Lord".
-By his incarnation, death and resurrection Christ achieves "the common salvation of human nature".
+Christ's incarnation, death and resurrection results in "total salvation for human nature".

 Gregory also described God's work this way: "His [God's] end is one, and one only; it is this: when the complete whole of our race shall have been perfected from the first man to the last—some having at once in this life been cleansed from evil, others having afterwards in the necessary periods been healed by the Fire, others having in their life here been unconscious equally of good and of evil—to offer to every one of us participation in the blessings which are in Him, which, the Scripture tells us, 'eye hath not seen, nor ear heard,' nor thought ever reached."
 That this is what Gregory believed and taught is affirmed by most scholars.
-A minority of scholars have argued that Gregory only affirmed the universal resurrection.
+A minority of scholars have argued that Gregory affirmed only the universal resurrection.

 In the Life of Moses, Gregory writes that just as the darkness left the Egyptians after three days, perhaps redemption [ἀποκατάστασις] will be extended to those suffering in hell [γέεννα].
-This salvation may not only extend to humans; following Origen, there are passages where he seems to suggest (albeit through the voice of Macrina) that even the demons will have a place in Christ's "world of goodness".
+This salvation may extend not only to humans; following Origen, there are passages where he seems to suggest (albeit through the voice of Macrina) that even the demons will have a place in Christ's "world of goodness".
 Gregory's interpretations of 1 Corinthians 15:28 ("And when all things shall be subdued unto him ...") and Philippians 2:10 ("That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth") support this understanding of his theology.